-Newsround's guide to North Korea
+North Korea: Everything you need to know about the country - CBBC Newsround

 Its government doesn't like people from outside the country going there and finding out what's going on.

+But that changed in April 2018 when North Korean leader Kim Jong-un met with the president of South Korea Moon Jae-in at the border between the two countries.
+The meeting was a significant moment in modern history.

+In order to better understand the relationship between the two countries, we need to look back over the last few decades at the history of this secretive country.

-North Korea was formally created on 9 September 1948, following the end of the Second World War, along with another country called South Korea.
+North Korea was formally created on 9 September 1948, following the end of World War Two, along with another country called South Korea.

 The political differences between the two rival states led to the outbreak of a horrific war in 1950, which lasted three years.

-Since then, North Korea and South Korea have been enemies and don't get on to this day.
+Since then, North Korea and South Korea have been enemies.

 Since 1948, North Korea has been ruled by three men from the same family.